Timdenders/Colonization-Conquerors/Living_Document/README.md

 VSCode Godot-Extension for GUT REPO Link: https://github.com/bitwes/gut-extension.git (**NOTE:** requires Godot-Tools extension to work)

 Eventually, our team came across another unit testing extension for Godot that many internet resources did not mention called, gdUnit, specifically gdUnit4 for Godot version 4.0 and above.
-This framework accomplished a similar function to the GUT framework, however, this extension showcased a Continuous Integration YMAL file in its documentation that allowed us to quickly set up our version of the workflow to successfully trigger and run our unit tests whenever the Latest_Build directory is committed to.
+This framework accomplished a similar function to the GUT framework, however, this extension showcased a Continuous Integration YMAL file in its documentation that allowed us to quickly set up our version of the workflow to successfully trigger and run our unit tests whenever the Latest_build directory is committed to.

 gdUnit4 GitHub REPO Link: https://github.com/MikeSchulze/gdUnit4.git